 Physical vs Chemical Change

-• A physical change merely changes the shape and size of the substance while a chemical change produces altogether new substance
+Changes of matter can be either physical or chemical.
+The difference between physical and chemical change is that a physical change merely changes the shape and size of the substance while a chemical change produces altogether new substance.